jpedro/jpedro.github.io/git.md

 Git config is a key value store in
 [`INI` format](https://en.wikipedia.org/wiki/INI_file).

-You can store values both in the local repo and in the global `~/.gitconfig` file.
+You can store values both in the local repo's `.git/config` or in the global `~/.gitconfig` file.
 The command is unsurprisingly `git config [ENTRY] [VALUE]`.
 The INI `ENTRY` is formed by a section and a key name.
 For example my local git repo has this entry: